gardll1/Cafe-Management-System-Java/README.md

 # Requirements
 The system has two types of users
-1. Saler, providing these access: generate bill by filling the page of selling
+1. Saler, providing these access:
+- generate bill by filling the page of selling

 2. Administrators:
--Managing categories
+- Managing categories
--Adding products
+- Adding products
--View, Edit & Delete Products
+- View, Edit & Delete Products
--Verify users
+- Verify users